 - Neal Marquez, BS, Postbaccalaurate Fellow

 Another major focus of our recent research involved characterizing interactions between differential early social rearing and polymorphisms in several candidate genes (G X E interactions), most notable the 5HTTLPR (serotonin-transporter-linked polymorphic region) of the serotonin transporter gene (SLC6A4).
-During the past year, we expanded the range of outcomes for which G x E interactions involving the 5-HTTLPR polymorphism and early rearing condition differences appear, including social play and behavioral reactions to a variety of social stressors.
+During the past year, we expanded the range of outcomes for which G x E interactions, involving the 5-HTTLPR polymorphism and early rearing condition differences, appear, including social play and behavioral reactions to a variety of social stressors.
 In addition, we reported significant G x E interactions between early MR vs. PR rearing and polymorphisms for several other candidate genes, including those encoding the dopamine transporter (DAT1), the dopamine receptor (DRD1), neuropeptide Y (NPY), the mu opioid receptor (OPRMI), brain-derived neurotrophic factor (BDNF), nitric oxide synthase (NOS1), and a SNP in the glucocorticoid receptor gene (NR3C1).
-Outcome measures included play behavior, social buffering, behavioral and hypothalamic-pituitary axis (HPA) reaction to an unfamiliar conspecific, naloxone treatment, alcohol consumption, and plasma BDNF concentrations.
-In virtually every case, a similar pattern was observed: the less efficiently transcribed allele was associated with a negative outcome among PR-reared monkeys but a neutral or, in some cases, even an optimal outcome among MR-reared subjects carrying the same less efficient allele, suggesting an overall buffering effect of MR rearing for individuals carrying such so-called "risk" alleles.
+Outcome measures included play behavior, social buffering, behavioral and HPA reaction to an unfamiliar conspecific, naloxone treatment, alcohol consumption, and plasma BDNF concentrations.
+In virtually every case, we observed a similar pattern: the less efficiently transcribed allele was associated with a negative outcome among PR−reared monkeys but a neutral or, in some cases, even an optimal outcome among MR−reared subjects carrying the same less efficient allele, suggesting an overall buffering effect of MR rearing for individuals carrying such so-called "risk" alleles.

-This past year, we reported the results of two sets of studies investigating the effects of differences in early social rearing (MR vs. SPR) on genome-wide patters of mRNA expression in leukocytes and on methylation patterns in prefrontal cortex and in T cell lymphocytes.
+This past year, we reported the results of two sets of studies investigating the effects of differences in early social rearing (MR vs. SPR) on genome-wide patterns of mRNA expression in leukocytes and on methylation patterns in prefrontal cortex and in T cell lymphocytes.
 In collaboration with Steven Cole and James Heckman, we examined mRNA expression patterns in differentially reared 4-month-old infants.
-In all, 521 different genes were significantly more expressed in MR infants then in SPR infants, whereas the reverse was the case for another 717 genes.
-In general, SPR–reared infants showed enhanced expression of genes involved in inflammation, T lymphocyte activation and cell proliferation, and suppression of antiviral and antibacterial responses.
+In all, 521 different genes were significantly more expressed in MR infants than in SPR infants, whereas the reverse was the case for another 717 genes.
+In general, SPR–reared infants showed enhanced expression of genes involved in inflammation and in T lymphocyte activation and cell proliferation but suppression of antiviral and antibacterial responses.
 Since that initial study, we have embarked on a prospective longitudinal study in which differentially reared subjects are being sampled at 14 days, 30 days, 6–7 months, and every 4 months thereafter until they reach puberty.

 Individual difference in delayed imitation suggest that differentially matured cortical mechanisms may be involved, allowing some newborns macaques to actively participate in communicative exchanges from birth.
-Thus, rhesus monkey infants are endowed with basic social competencies of inter-subjective communication that indicate cognitive and emotional commonality between humans and macaques, which may have evolved to nurture an affective mother-infant relationship in primates.
+Thus, rhesus monkey infants are endowed with basic social competencies of inter-subjective communication, which indicate cognitive and emotional commonality between humans and macaques and which may have evolved to nurture an affective mother-infant relationship in primates.

 - Enrico Alleva, MD, Istituto Superiore di Sanità, Rome, Italy